willwh/drupal.local/Readme.md

 vagrant up
 ```

-Now you can navigate to http://drupal.local and play with Drupal 8 RC2.
+Now you can navigate to http://drupal.local and play with Drupal 8.

+Currently using Drush-RC4.